|

 COPYRIGHT PROTECTION

 Copyright.
-Generally, a
+Generally, a copyright is a form of

-copyright is a form of legal protection provided to an author of an
+legal protection provided to an author of an original work (written,

-original work (written, pictorial, graphic, sculptural, pantomimes,
+pictorial, graphic, sculptural, pantomimes, musical, architectural,

 infringement.
 A copyright protects the expression of an original